Saturday, July 27, 2024

 he's remembering; it's a Piero della Francesca painting of Alexis and his mother.
 D'Ormesson 'quotes' the passage in Proust.
 (I.e., makes it up.)
 Historians from Burckhardt to Bloch discuss episodes in the Empire.
 Sexual theorists from Freud to Foucault consider the consequences.
 Edmund Gibbon's The Rise of the Empire features in the bibliography.
 Renan doesn't write a Vie de Jesus, but a Vie de Alexis.
 No word on whether that book, too, is sometimes considered a precursor to Nazi thought.
 We're told Alexis is the only pagan who has ever been decreed a saint; we're given--in Italian!--the lines from Dante's Paradiso where he appears.
 The last source mentioned in that bibliography is Marguerite Yourcenar's Memoirs of Hadrian, but the only Hadrian in The Glory of the Empire is Pope Hadrian VIIth.
 Is that then an allusion to the Baron Corvo novel?
 Maybe!

-One long collection of egghead-y easter eggs mixed in with a couple of doomed love affairs and some battle scenes might just drive you nuts, and I certainly didn't read this one sitting.
+One long collection of egghead-y easter eggs mixed in with a couple of doomed love affairs and some battle scenes might just drive you nuts, and I certainly didn't read this in one sitting.
 As you might guess, Borges is a clear precursor (and shows up several times).
 But if you're the sort of person who thought the only thing wrong with 'Tlön, Uqbar, Orbis Tertius' was that it wasn't long enough, you'll love this.

 A few sensible-sounding (?) quotes: